History of sport: Middle Ages

+Modern characteristics

 Medieval tournaments presents characteristics of modern sport as those (ex: professional knights) who were most successful and popular, perhaps the only medieval equivalent to today's sports stars, followed the money and fame of the tournament circuit.
 Those with political backing and social favor were able to accumulate property and goods to ensure a comfortable life after their competitive days were over.
 The tournament was a market and a social mixer.
 These tournaments consequently attracted many people to attend for various purposes such as marriages, and trade of livestock and land or wares provided by merchants and vendors.

-The Middle Ages also revealed the importance of owning a horse; common to the sports and amusements of the ruling class was the horse.
-If someone of the ruling class did not own a horse, it would represent that they did not have much wealth as well and fun (since they would be unable to participate in certain sports like horse racing).
+Sébastien Nadot writes that sport already existed in the 15th century.
+He shows that the organization of the chivalry around European contests worked like a system in an elaborate network.
+He evokes an "chivalrous international", sharing the same codes, especially at tournaments and games.
+These sporting events went beyond borders and were accompanied by a common cultural base, including courtesy, fair play, honor, and loyalty.

 Renaissance

 After the late middle ages, early modern sports became less of a violent or military training activity and more of an activity done for recreational benefit in Europe.
 During the Renaissance, educators, and medical surgeons promoted playing sports because of their numerous physical and psychological benefits to the human body.
 During this era, there was also support for moderating sports, as it was viewed as more for leisure than a strict procedure.

 Open-air sporting events became an attraction for many and people of all different social hierarchies were involved in this new culture.
 These new radical ideas about sports made their way into books, and films, and eventually became part of the social culture during the Renaissance.
-As mentioned by Mike Huggins, Gargantua written by François Rabelais was a well-known novel published in 1534 that mentioned sports and games as a unit, like many other renowned works of literature.
-All different types of sports became a functional unit in many people’s routines and it brought refreshment into people’s lives.
+As mentioned by Mike Huggins, Gargantua and Pantagruel written by François Rabelais was a well-known novel published in 1534 that mentioned sports and games as a unit, like many other renowned works of literature.
+All different types of sports became a functional unit in many people's routines and it brought refreshment into people's lives.
 As the popularity and involvement of sports increased, rules began to form and sports became more regulated so they could be fair.

 Sports clubs and associations which provided a sense of unity also became more common, especially for elite sports such as horse racing, cockfighting, hunting, and tennis during the sixteenth and seventeenth-centuries.
 For example, Charles II formed 20 rules for horse racing in 1665.
 Sports were a form of entertainment for spectators who did not play themselves.
 There were stake-money contests and prizes in these sports and racing competitions.
 These modern advancements and developments made about sporting life in the Renaissance in Europe eventually made their way to Asia, Africa, and Latin America.